-As part of COVID-19 lockdown measures, the UK government stipulated a maximum of one hour's exercise per person per day.
+As part of the first round of COVID-19 lockdown measures, the UK government stipulated a maximum of one hour's exercise per person per day.
 Images of sunny parks across national press made it clear where people in the UK wanted to spend that hour.
 Green space is important to us all, and yet millions of people lack good quality green space close to home, especially in poorer areas.

 A 2018 report shows 2.5 million people live further than 10 minutes' walk from a park or green space.
 What’s more, the report shows that across the UK population, the amount of accessible green space per person is less than half the size of a 6-yard box (the goal area) on a football pitch.

 Why we need access to nature

 Access to nature and better quality open space is good for us.
 According to government: "access to natural green spaces for fresh air, exercise and quiet contemplation has benefits for both physical and mental health.
 Research provides good evidence of reductions in levels of heart disease, obesity and depression where people live close to green spaces."

 Better planting of trees, plants and grasslands also keeps us cool in summer, helps reduce flood risk and absorbs carbon.